sahil-deo/Pinggg/readme.md

 ## Pinggg

-Pinggg is a concurrent CLI tool for checking url health.
+Pinggg is a concurrent CLI tool written in Golang for checking url health.
 It returns url status code and response time.

 It takes in a file consisting a list of urls as inputs and outputs the responses either in the terminal or a specified output file.